Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 And kidnapping, torturing, harvesting, and genetically mutilating humans and animals here on Earth.

-Government agents began discussing a "return of the gods" in 2027.

-A non-coincidental revival of the "world's fair" was scheduled for the same year, promising to disclose shocking new technologies to humanity.
+Government agents began discussing a "return of the gods" and the "world's fair" in 2026 and 2027, which would disclose shocking new technologies to humanity.

 In the depths of **Its** lair, Jordan discovered plans for forthcoming disasters, famines, plagues, hunger, chaos, tyranny and war, which indicated a potential reduction of the human population *down into the hundreds of millions.*